ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-9-2.md

-Chapter 9: Managing Time and Productivity: Strategies for Avoiding Burnout and Maintaining Balance
+Strategies for Avoiding Burnout and Maintaining Balance
 ==================================================================================================

 Maintaining balance is essential for writers to avoid burnout and maintain productivity.
 In this chapter, we will explore strategies for managing time and productivity while also prioritizing self-care and maintaining a healthy work-life balance.